timhoangt/TimTwoPia/README.md

 A video walkthrough of the program can be found here

-A working running version can be accessed without download here https://timhoangt.github.io/TimTwoPia/ but it will not perform the automatic Glados tests and may appear unorganized as per how the HTML is read.
+A working running version can be accessed without download here https://timhoangt.github.io/TimTwoPia/ but it will not perform the automatic Glados tests.

 To run, just double click the index.html file to open in your browser.
 It will automatically run the tests as specified in glados-ip4.js.